 She suggests eating green leafy veggies at 100 to 200calories per pound first at each meal.

 Then eating fruits and higher calorie whole grains. legumes, starchy veggies like sweet potatoes at around 200 to 400 calories per pound. then if you still want high caloric foods like nuts seeds, avocado, have a tiny portion of that higher calorie food as a condiment once you are already full so you never overeat.

 The old idea of smaller volumes of food to lose weight is flawed

-We have been taught to eat a tiny volume of food. only eat the amount of food that is the size of your fist etc. but this is meant for denatured processed high-calorie foods, not water-rich fiber-rich veggies.
+We have been taught to eat a tiny volume of food.
+“Only eat the amount of food that is the size of your fist” etc. But this is meant for denatured processed, high-calorie foods.

 Sure, tiny portions of refined foods work in the short run but it isn’t sustainable.

 Tiny portions and calorie counting lead to binging and cravings and compensation for malnourishment in the long run.